 You can see from the screenshots that HelloNZB has a very straightforward interface.
 There isn’t anything here that might confuse you, so it’s a good program if you’re new to USENET.
 If you’re not new to USENET, this is still one of the more efficient options out there for handling NZB files.

 You can drag and drop NZB files into the interface and they’ll start downloading.
 Using the program on Linux is a bit more complex, but those on that OS will likely be technically adept enough to handle whatever challenges it poses.

 You can set up additional servers from the option menu.
 This program has a slider that allows you to select your maximum number of connections.
 HelloNZB is very easy to work with in every regard, really, so it shouldn’t pose any particular challenges for anyone familiar with USENET.

 - Excellent for underpowered systems

-- SSL supported
+- Supports SSL